tensorflow/tfx/tfx/examples/chicago_taxi_pipeline/README.md

 </pre>

 This will start a local Beam Job Server.
 The Apache Spark UI can be viewed at http://localhost:8081.
+Check http://localhost:4040 for the Spark application UI (while a job is running).

 To run tfx e2e on Spark, open a new terminal and activate another instance of same `virtualenv`.
 Follow above instructions of Chicago Taxi Example with